Morrissey Hall (University of Notre Dame): History

-Rev. Robert Woodward, CSC, was rector of Morrissey until 1941, when he enlisted in the army to be a military chaplain, role which he served until 1946.
+Robert Woodward was rector of Morrissey until 1941, when he enlisted in the army to be a military chaplain, role which he served until 1946.
 In the 1940s, Morrissey was home to the bachelor don professor Frank O'Malley, one of the most well known and beloved professors at Notre Dame.
-Rev. Edmund Joyce, CSC, long time vice president of the university and right hand man of Rev. Theodore Hesburgh, CSC, was assistant rector in Morrissey.
+Rev. Edmund Joyce, CSC, longtime vice president of the university and right-hand man of Rev. Theodore Hesburgh, CSC, was assistant rector in Morrissey.

 Morrissey Hall underwent a 2-year, multimillion-dollar renovation during the summers of 1997 and 1998.
 A complete overhaul of the exterior gave the hall new landscaping, sidewalks, a new roof, gutters, and more bike racks, while the interior renovation gave us remodeled rooms for the students (with new doors, furniture, sinks, floors, and internet hook-ups for each student), new and improved common social spaces, study areas, laundry facilities in the basement, and lounges on each floor equipped with cable television.

 The interior of the building was extensively renovated during the entirety of the 2018–2019 school year, during which, the residents of Morrissey were temporarily relocated to nearby Pangborn Hall.
 With this upgrade came a remodel of most of the rooms both common rooms and bedrooms expanding them and adding better furniture.
 The new and current hall has a variety of modern recreational features, such as custom foosball and air hockey tables and a Nintendo switch in each of five lounges in the building.
 Some of the other upgrades include two full kitchens, two kitchenettes, and a back patio that overlooks the lake and Morrissey's beach volleyball court.

 Insignia and traditions

 Morrissey Hall is named after Fr.
 Andrew Morrissey, C.S.C., Notre Dame's seventh president.
 The dorm's motto, "Bonum Jucundumque Habitare Fratres" comes Psalm 133.
+The phrase has evolved into a saying chanted at the end of every dorm mass, "Brothers made by the same God, destined for the same glory."
 The symbol of the hall is the Saltire, or St. Andrew's Cross, which represents St. Andrew, Fr.
 Morrissey's patron saint.
 Its coat of arms is the Cross of St. Andrews, yellow on black (the colors of the hall).

 Morrissey was one of the first dorms to have its own fight song, “Fight on for Morrissey”.
 It was written by Bill Murphy ‘74 in an attempt to rally the hall's football team over arch-rival Dillon.
 In 1970, the hall lost the Inter-Hall Football Championship to Dillon during a final game which tied awarded to Dillon based on amassing more first downs.
 In 1971, the hall lost again the title game to Dillon on a snow-covered Moose Krause Field in a tiebreaker format.
 In 1972, the third consecutive final against Dillon, the hall staged a pep rally in order to rally for the win and a fight song was created.